santiment/academy/src/docs/san-tokens/how-to-buy-san-tokens/index.md

 ---
-title: How to Buy SAN tokens
+title: How to Buy SAN Tokens
 author: Santiment Team
 date: 2019-12-18
-description: Instructions on how to acquire SAN token
+description: Instructions on how to acquire SAN tokens
 ---

-To use the SAN token with our platform, you need to have it in a MetaMask wallet or a wallet supported by MetaMask (like Trezor or Ledger).
-We'll describe the three steps necessary to achieve that.
+To use SAN tokens with our platform, you need to have them in a MetaMask wallet or a wallet supported by MetaMask (such as Trezor or Ledger).
+We will outline the three necessary steps to accomplish this.

-## Step 1: Install and set up MetaMask
+## Step 1: Install and Set Up MetaMask

-For instructions on how to install and set up MetaMask, see <https://metamask.io>.
-You will need an Ethereum address that will be used to hold SAN tokens, as well as to interact with the Santiment platform.
-You can either create a new wallet in MetaMask, import an already existing wallet, or connect MetaMask to a hardware wallet like __Ledger__ or __Trezor__.
+For instructions on how to install and set up MetaMask, visit [MetaMask.io](https://metamask.io).
+You will need an Ethereum address to hold SAN tokens and interact with the Santiment platform.
+You can create a new wallet in MetaMask, import an existing wallet, or connect MetaMask to a hardware wallet like **Ledger** or **Trezor**.

 <mark>__Result of Step 1:__ Installed and working Metamask</mark>

-## Step 2: Add funds to MetaMask wallet
+## Step 2: Add Funds to MetaMask Wallet

-To get SAN tokens, you will need to swap them for ETH or another ERC20 token.
-You may acquire ETH from a centralized exchange like [Bitfinex](https://bitfinex.com/t/ETH:USD) and then transfer it to your MetaMask wallet.
+To acquire SAN tokens, you will need to swap them for ETH or another ERC20 token.
+You can obtain ETH from a centralized exchange like [Bitfinex](https://bitfinex.com/t/ETH:USD) and then transfer it to your MetaMask wallet.

 <mark>__Result of Step 2:__ Metamask wallet with ETH or ERC-20 token balance</mark>

 ## Step 3: Swap ETH to SAN Tokens

-You can use decentralized exchanges or decentralized exchange aggregators to swap ETH or some other ERC20 token for SAN tokens.
-They all work very similarly.
-Connect your Metamask wallet first, and then swap ETH for SAN tokens.
+You can use decentralized exchanges or decentralized exchange aggregators to swap ETH or another ERC20 token for SAN tokens.
+These platforms operate in a similar manner.
+First, connect your Metamask wallet, and then proceed to swap ETH for SAN tokens.

-### Decentralized exchanges
+### Decentralized Exchanges

+Decentralized exchanges (DEX) are platforms that allow users to trade cryptocurrencies without relying on a centralized authority to manage their assets.
+Instead, transactions are executed directly between users through smart contracts on a blockchain network.
+This provides increased security, privacy, and control over one's funds.

+Some popular decentralized exchanges include Uniswap, Kyber, and Bancor.
+These platforms typically offer features such as liquidity provision, yield farming, and token swapping.

+To get started with using a decentralized exchange, you will need a cryptocurrency wallet that supports the blockchain network on which the DEX operates.
+For example, if you want to use Uniswap, you will need a wallet that supports Ethereum, such as MetaMask or Trust Wallet.

+Once you have set up your wallet, you can connect it to the DEX platform and start trading.
+Keep in mind that fees and transaction times may vary depending on the network congestion and the specific DEX you are using.

+In summary, decentralized exchanges offer a more secure and private way to trade cryptocurrencies compared to centralized exchanges.
+However, they may require a bit more technical knowledge to navigate and use effectively.

 #### Uniswap

-The SAN token is also available on [Uniswap](https://app.uniswap.org/#/swap?outputCurrency=0x7C5A0CE9267ED19B22F8cae653F198e3E8daf098&inputCurrency=ETH) at the best rates.
+The SAN token is also available on [Uniswap](https://app.uniswap.org/#/swap?outputCurrency=0x7C5A0CE9267ED19B22F8cae653F198e3E8daf098&inputCurrency=ETH) at competitive rates.

 ![noborder](Uniswap.png)